 We welcome groups of all kinds to join us for educational planetarium programs and combined field trip options at Ball State University.
 Consider bringing your school or community groups to the planetarium for free during most parts of the year.
 Choose from live shows presented by a trained presenter and adapted to fit your needs, or pre-recorded programs that are designed specifically for planetariums that include a short live presentation.
 There’s always time for questions and requests after any of our programs.

-While most of our private show options are free of charge, we do require payment for group visits June 1 - August 20 as well as for any visits outside typical hours of operation (Tuesdays - Fridays, 9 a.m. - 4:30 p.m.) and repeat visits in an academic semester.
+While most of our private show options are free of charge, we require payment for group visits June 1 - August 20 as well as for any visits outside typical hours of operation (Tuesdays - Fridays, 9 a.m. - 4:30 p.m.) and for repeat visits in an academic semester.
 See the Paid Visits tab below for more information.
 Note that Ball State, Burris, and Indiana Academy class visits to the planetarium are free of charge all year round.

 General Info